Comfortmaker Flame Sensing Failure

 • Check sensor placement: Ensure the sensor rod is fully in the burner flame path when reinstalled.

 • Inspect ground: Tighten any loose screws securing the burner rack to the furnace chassis.
-Confirm the green ground wire from the control board is secure.
+Confirm that the green ground wire from the control board is secure.

 • Observe flame: After cleaning, watch the burners.
 The flame should be steady and blue, touching the sensor.